-We mention in passing that, with a burgeoning interesting in robust methods over the last few decades, there have been a variety of proposals for how to conduct robust tests of differences on mean vectors, mostly in the one-way MANOVA setting (e.g., Aelst & Willems, 2011; Todorov & Filzmoser, 2010).
+We mention in passing that, with a burgeoning interest in robust methods over the last few decades, there have been a variety of proposals for how to conduct robust tests of differences on mean vectors, mostly in the one-way MANOVA setting (e.g., Aelst and Willems 2011; Todorov and Filzmoser 2010).
 Generally speaking, these involve using more robust alternatives for mean vectors (medians, trimmed means, rank-based methods) and for covariance matrices (e.g., minimum covariance determinant (MCD) and minimum volume ellipsoid (MVE)).

-Yet, there has not been as much attention paid to the second-order problem of assessing equality of covariance matrices.
+Yet, there has not been as much attention paid to the secondorder problem of assessing equality of covariance matrices.
 Box's M test, described below, remains the main procedure readily available in statistical software for this problem.
-The properties and alternatives to Box's test have not been widely studied (some exceptions are O'Brien, 1992, and @TikuBal-akrishnan:1984).
+The properties and alternatives to Box's test have not been widely studied (some exceptions are O'Brien 1992; Tiku and Balakrishnan 1984).

 However, beyond issues of robustness, the question of equality of covariance matrices is often of general interest itself.
-For instance, variability is often an important issue in studies of strict equivalence in laboratories comparing across multiple patient measurements and in other applied contexts (see Gastwirth et al., 2009 for other exemplars).
-Moreover the outcome of such tests often have important consequences for the details of a main method of analysis.
-Just as the Welsh t-test (Welch, 1947) is now commonly used and reported for a two-group test of differences in means under unequal variances, a preliminary test of equality of covariance matrices is often used in discriminant analysis to decide whether linear (LDA) or quadratic discriminant analysis (QDA) should be applied in a given problem.
+For instance, variability is often an important issue in studies of strict equivalence in laboratories comparing across multiple patient measurements and in other applied contexts (see Gastwirth et al. 2009 for other exemplars).
+Moreover, the outcome of such tests often have important consequences for the details of a main method of analysis.
+Just as the Welsh t-test (Welch 1947) is now commonly used and reported for a two-group test of differences in means under unequal variances, a preliminary test of equality of covariance matrices is often used in discriminant analysis to decide whether linear (LDA) or quadratic discriminant analysis (QDA) should be applied to a given problem.
 In such cases, the data at hand should inform the choice of statistical analysis to utilize.

-1.3 Assessing heterogeneity of covariance matrices: Box's M test where $N = \sum n_i$ is the total sample size and $\mathbf{S}p = (N - g)^{-1} \sum{i=1}^{g} (n_i - 1) \mathbf{S}i$ is the pooled covariance matrix.
+1.3.
+Assessing Heterogeneity of Covariance Matrices: Box's M Test where $N = \sum n_i$ is the total sample size and $\mathbf{S}p = (N - g)^{-1} \sum{i=1}^{g} (n_i - 1) \mathbf{S}i$ is the pooled covariance matrix.
 M can thus be thought of as a ratio of the determinant of the pooled \mathbf{S}p to the geometric mean of the determinants of the separate \mathbf{S}i .